 In this article, we'll dive deeper into a more detailed description of the ATM, the types available, how it works, and more.

-You'll also find out the difference between an ATM card and a debit card.
+You'll also learn the difference between an ATM and a debit card.

 If you're ready, let's begin!